ponmar/pointtopoint/README.md

 ## Message Format ##

-1. Message length (integer serialized as 4 bytes)
+1. Length (integer serialized as 4 bytes)
-2. Payload (X number of bytes according to message length)
+2. Payload (X number of bytes according to the specified length)

 ## Payload Format ##